DanielVandH/EquationLearning.jl/docs/src/tut.md

-using EquationLearning      # Load our actual package using DelimitedFiles        # For loading the density data of Jin et al. (2016). using DataFrames            # For conveniently representing the data using CairoMakie            # For creating plots using LaTeXStrings          # For adding LaTeX labels to plots using Random                # For setting seeds using LinearAlgebra         # For setting number of threads to prevent StackOverflowError using Setfield              # For modifying immutable structs
+using EquationLearning      # Load our actual package using DelimitedFiles        # For loading the density data of Jin et al. (2016). using DataFrames            # For conveniently representing the data using LinearAlgebra         # For setting number of threads to prevent StackOverflowError
 # Plots and setup
 colors = [:black, :blue, :red, :magenta, :green] LinearAlgebra.BLAS.set_num_threads(1)